 This Dian Hong Jing Mai Mountain is a ‘Wild Arbor’ tea, which means that the cultivar that is used in making this tea is the naturally occurring Jing Mai assamica varietal.
 It is a naturally hybridised cultivar that is prevalent in this area but is smaller in size than most of Yunnan assamica varietals.
 It is a very popular choice when making various pu-erh teas that this region is famous for.
 But it also produces a wonderful black tea.

 The deep amber liquor that is produced when brewing the leaves of this Dian Hong Jing Mai Mountain black tea is very smooth and supremely balanced, which is a characterising trait amongst most Dian Hong teas.
-The tea is medium in strength but has a full flavour that has a sweet and malty character.
-There are plenty of chocolate notes and a most unusual and pleasing hint of roses.
-We get really strong flavour associations with a chocolate and rose Turkish delight or chocolate glazed dried fruits.
+The tea is medium in strength but has a full soothing flavour that has a mineral and woody character.
+There are plenty of stony and malty notes as well as a lightly tannic aftertaste.

 Dian Hong Jing Mai Mountain black tea is best brewed at 90°C for 3-4 minutes according to your taste.
 It should also be brewed multiple times, slowly increasing the steeping time with each subsequent brew.